All Episodes

 jordan holmes

-You know, I will say, you know what I would say?
+You know, you know, I will say, you know what I would say?

-I would say this, you know, like when you think about reading history books and they tell you the things that happened, it's sometimes hard to put yourself in the mind of someone who's living through the thing that happened, right?
+You know, like when you think about reading history books and they tell you the things that happen, it's sometimes hard to put yourself in the mind of somebody who's living through the thing that happened, right?

-So you can find out that all these characters are actually ridiculous characters later on.
+So you can find out that all of these characters are actually ridiculous characters later on.

 And then just, oh, I guess that's fine.